 Brookdale pupil and ex boyfriend of Jackie Wright, Steven Banks arrived at Grange Hill when the two schools merged with Rodney Bennett.
 Keen to impress, and with a bad-boy reputation, Banksy was involved in a love-triangle story with Zammo and Jackie, a joyriding car crash, a romance with Laura Regan and a moustache growing competition!
 When Banksy left Grange Hill to work at a school for disabled children, Tim Polley continued to act, appearing in panto with Melvyn Hayes amongst other things.
 However, due to Grange Hill’s high profile Tim found it difficult to escape being typecast as Banksy.
 Tim eventually moved to Tenerife where he runs his own pool cleaning business.

 Actor John Alford played happy go lucky Robbie Wright between 1985 and 1991.
 Little brother to Jaqui, Robbie is best remembered for his romances with Calley Donnington and his friendship with Ziggy Greaves.
-After leaving Grange Hill, John Alford went on to appear as regular character, Billy Ray, in London’s Burning, before being written out after he was involved in a drug dealing sting with The News Of The World.
+After leaving Grange Hill, John Alford went on to appear as regular character, Billy Ray, in London’s Burning, before being written out after he was involved in a drug dealing sting from the ‘Fake Sheikh’ undercover reporter at The News Of The World.
 Alford served a 6 week prison sentence after being charged.
 He also enjoyed several top 40 hit singles, produced by Stock/Waterman, following his London’s Burning success.
 John had a long term relationship with co-star Tina Mahon (Ronnie Birtles).
 He has continued to act, appearing in Mile High and Casualty, and remains friends with George ‘Ziggy’ Christopher.
+Following the jailing of the ‘Fake Sheikh’, John has spoken openly about the damage the sting did to his career.

 Mouthy and confrontational, Trevor Cleaver became one of Grange Hill’s longest serving characters.
 Having previously appeared as a Brookdale pupil, John joined Grange Hill full time in 1985 and left in 1991.
 During this time, the character of Trevor developed a gambling and an alcohol problem, but also proved himself to have a softer side.
 John went on to appear in numerous roles in The Bill and Casualty as well as the film An Awfully Big Adventure.
 John eventually gave up acting and now works as a manager of a home-improvement store.